-SERAG (Oct 2024) noted concerns around discard rates of eastern Jackass Morwong (and associated uncertainty of totally mortality) and recommended the Flathead MYTAC stays constrained at its current level of 2,333 t.
+SERAG (Oct 2024) noted concerns around discard rates of eastern Jackass Morwong (and associated uncertainty of total mortality) and recommended that Flathead TAC stays constrained at its current level of 2,333 t.

 SERAG (Oct 2024) noted the importance of the Tiger Flathead fishery and recommended priority be placed on working towards a more accurate estimation of total mortality (in particular discards) for companion species in the SESSF, whether through observer coverage or implementation of electronic monitoring.